-You are arrested when law enforcement officers take you into custody or otherwise deprive you of your freedom of movement in any significant way, in order to hold you to answer for a criminal offense.
-Police officers, under Florida law, are obligated to identify themselves and to advise you that you are under arrest and…Details
+You are arrested when a law enforcement officer takes you into custody or otherwise deprives you of your freedom of movement in any significant way, in order to hold you to answer for a criminal offense.
+Police officers, under Florida law, are obligated to identify themselves and to advise you that you are under arrest…Details

 If Someone Is Arrested For A Criminal Offense, What Does He Or She Have A Right To Expect From The Arresting Officer(s)?